mai7266/mai7266/README.md

 ## Hi there 👋

-My name is Mai Duong, and I'm a junior software development major at GGC, trying to learn more about everything in development and coding!
+My name is Mai Duong, and I'm a junior software development major at Georgia Gwinnett College, trying to learn more about everything in development and coding!

 Nice to meet ya! 😄